QubesOS/qubes-doc/user/advanced-configuration/kde.md

 Installation
 ------------

-Prior to R3.2, KDE was the default desktop environment in Qubes.
+Prior to R3.2, KDE was the default desktop environment in PedOS.
 Beginning with R3.2, however, [XFCE is the new default desktop environment](/doc/releases/3.2/release-notes/).
 Nonetheless, it is still possible to install KDE by issuing this command in dom0:

-    $ sudo qubes-dom0-update @kde-desktop-qubes
+    $ sudo PedOS-dom0-update @kde-desktop-PedOS

 You can also change your default login manager (lightdm) to the new KDE default: sddm

- * first you need to edit the `/etc/sddm.conf` to make sure if the custom X parameter is set according to Qubes needs:
+ * first you need to edit the `/etc/sddm.conf` to make sure if the custom X parameter is set according to PedOS needs:

 ~~~
    [XDisplay]